Dolby

 Tagging Tutorial

-Hybrik allows you to create any number of Machine Groups.
-A Machine Group is a set of rules that determines the AWS region, machine type, number of machines, etc. that control the launching of machines in your AWS account.
-When a job is submitted, Hybrik will look at the Machine Groups to determine what type of machine to launch.
-Machine Groups can have different priorities, and Hybrik will launch machines in the Group that has a higher priority first.
-But how do you route a particular job or task over to a specific Machine Group?
+Hybrik allows you to create up to 250 Computing Groups.
+Each Computing Group has a specific configuration that determines the AWS region, machine instance type, minimum and maximum numbers of machines, etc. that control the launching of machines in your AWS account.
+When a job is submitted, Hybrik will review the settings of the enabled Computing Groups to determine what type of machine to launch.
+Computing Groups can have different priorities, and Hybrik will launch machines in the Group that has a higher priority first.
+But how do you route a particular job or task over to a specific Computing Group?
 This is done with tagging.
-Simply put, if a job or task has a particular tag, then Hybrik will look for a Machine Group that has a matching tag.
+Simply put, if a job or task includes a particular tag, then Hybrik will look for and launch a machine from a Computing Group with the same tag.
 Tags can be any user-defined string.
-For example, if a job is given a tag of EUROPEAN_PRIORITY, then every task of that job will run on the Machine Group that has a tag of EUROPEAN_PRIORITY.
+For example, if a job is given a tag of EUROPEAN_PRIORITY

-If you have a simple operation that only runs one type of machine in a single region, you may never use tagging.
-But tagging is a convenient way to manage multiple Machine Groups, allowing you to effectively route jobs depending on their region, priority, customer, etc. Since Machine Groups can have different AWS billing prefixes, some Hybrik customers use tagging to help provide billing information for different users.
+If you have a simple operation that only runs one type of machine in a single AWS region, you may never use tagging.
+But tagging is a convenient way to manage multiple Computing Groups, allowing you to effectively route jobs depending on their region, priority, customer, processigng demands, etc. Since Computing Groups can have different AWS billing prefixes, some Hybrik customers use tagging to help provide billing information for different users.

 Computing Group Tags

-You associate a tag with a Computing Group in the Computing Group Editor dialog box.
-When you create or edit a Computing Group, this dialog allows you to choose all the settings associated with a Computing Group, such as AWS region, machine type, number of machines, etc. At the bottom of this dialog you will see the Task Tags section.
+You associate a tag with a Computing Group in the Computing Group Editor dialog.
+When you create or edit a Computing Group, this dialog allows you to configure the settings associated with a Computing Group, such as AWS region, machine type, number of machines, etc. Near the bottom of this dialog you will see the Task Tags section.

 Job and Task Tags